danirojas-nicole/stonedredliningpubpol2130/README.md

 May 14, 2025

-Links for all parts are provided below (the same parts linked in the branches).
+Links for all parts are provided below (the same parts linked in the branches>files).

 Group Paper with Data Products: [https://docs.google.com/document/d/1hEcMJ45HS3sUIzKV_lAEBUPQxmNI1YbkeipybGedtus/edit?usp=sharing](url)